Takagi wins 1st individual Olympic gold, Bowe breaks through

 This time, the clock worked in her favor.

 Bowe’s medal was the third at the Beijing Games for a much-improved American team — with all three ex-inline skaters from balmy Ocala contributing to the haul.
-Erin Jackson won the 500 meters, and Joey Mantia led a bronze-medal effort in the men’s team pursuit.
+Erin Jackson won the women’s 500 meters, and Joey Mantia led a bronze-medal effort in the men’s team pursuit.

+“For all the Ocala kids to bring home some hardware is really special,” Bowe said.

 The U.S. team won only one medal — total — at the last two Winter Olympics.